gear-foundation/academy/docs/04-hello-world-testing/testing-with-gtest.md

 hide_table_of_contents: true
 ---

-In this part of our course, you will learn how to test smart contracts in the Rust programming language using the Gear [`gtest`](https://docs.gear.rs/gtest/) library.
+In this part of our course, you'll learn how to test smart contracts in the Rust programming language using the Gear [`gtest`](https://docs.gear.rs/gtest/) library.

 Here's what we'll cover: